conest/Gecko/README.md

 A python game engine based on pygame

-NOTE: This project is made for education purpose.
-No further development or optimizing plan.
+NOTE: This project is built for education purposes.
+No further development or optimization plan.

 ## Current methods